-Eddie worked his way up the ladder at Waller and Hartleys learning his trade to become a master confectioner.
-He then spent a brief spell managing another local factory Hornby Confectionery.
-It was here he met his future business partner Mossie Parker.
+Eddie worked his way up the ladder at Waller and Hartley, learning his trade to become a master confectioner.
+He then spent a brief spell managing another local factory, Hornby Confectionery.
+It was there he met his future business partner Mossie Parker.

-John’s older brother, Doug Loynds became factory manager of Ashton Candy Company under the watchful eye of his father, Eddie.
-It was here both Doug and John learned the skills needed to start their own respective company’s’.
+John’s older brother, Doug Loynds, became factory manager of The Ashton Candy Company under the watchful eye of his father, Eddie.
+It was here both Doug and John learned the skills needed to start their own respective companies.

-In Loynds Agencies first year of trading, sales/profits were greater than expected.
-The company was mainly trading in the U.K. with a small percentage coming from overseas exports.
-In its second year of operation full workshop facilities were installed allowing the company to refurbish the machinery to clients’ instructions.
-It was at this time great effort was put into developing the export side of the business.
-In its second year sales overseas went through the roof with the company now exporting more than 85% of their machines abroad.
-It was time to move, and new premises were purchased which allowed larger storage facilities and a well kitted out workshop.
-It was later decided to drop the word Agencies and rename the company to Loynds International Limited.
+Overseas sales went through the roof with the company now exporting more than 85% of our machines abroad.
+It was time to move, and new premises were purchased, which allowed larger storage facilities and a well kitted-out workshop.
+It was later decided to drop the word Agencies and rename the company Loynds International Limited.

 The turn of the millennium saw the addition of Karen Loynds to the business, as the company continued to grow stronger and expand.
 We moved twice to larger premises to store our expanding stock of confectionery machinery.

 Over the years, we have expanded our product range to include everything the candy and chocolate manufacturer could want, from simple machines to whole production plants and end of line machines.
 Loynds International Limited also offers an A-Z turnkey supply and will provide the backup required in the client’s factory when required.